lilleman ba4503b4d1

 }

-ctx.system is undefined unless the host wired at least one of these (Kratos/Keto configured, Hydra configured, the revocation denylist enabled).
+ctx.system is undefined unless the host wired at least one of these.
 A system plugin treats every field as optional and degrades when absent — the host never fails a request over it.
-The built-in admin plugin (examples/plugins/admin/) is the reference consumer: its Users screen uses ctx.system.kratosAdmin, Groups/Roles use ctx.system.keto, OAuth2 clients use ctx.system.hydra, and a deactivate/delete or user role-change calls ctx.system.revoke so the change lands now instead of after the JWT TTL; where a capability is missing the screen renders a themed 503.
+The admin plugin (examples/plugins/admin/) is the reference consumer: Users uses kratosAdmin, Groups and the permission pickers keto, OAuth2 clients hydra, and a deactivate/delete or user permission-change calls revoke so the change lands before the JWT TTL; a missing capability renders a themed 503.

-This is a privileged surface — it hands a plugin the keys to identity and permissions.
-It's meant for first-party system plugins you author or vendor, the same trust level as any plugin (the host doesn't sandbox — crash-isolation is a non-goal).
+This is a privileged surface — the keys to identity and authorization — meant for first-party system plugins you author or vendor.
 An ordinary domain plugin ignores it.

-A plugin's nav fragment is merged into the global menu by composeNav (src/ui/nav.ts), which applies the central override and then filters per user by the roles in the session JWT — a node shows iff it is public, declares no permission, or the user's roles include that token.
-Use arbitrary depth, counts, and icons; see composeNav for the node shape.
-A node's icon is a Lucide icon, referenced by its sprite id (e.g. i-cal → lucide calendar); the available ids are ICON_NAMES in src/ui/icons.ts, and adding one means registering its lucide name there.
+A plugin's nav fragment is merged into the global menu by composeNav (src/ui/nav.ts), which applies the central override and then filters per user by the permissions in the session JWT: a node shows iff it is public, declares no permission, or the user holds that name.
+A node's icon is a Lucide icon by sprite id (e.g. i-cal → lucide calendar); the available ids are ICON_NAMES in src/ui/icons.ts, and adding one means registering its lucide name there.

 Public pages & menu items

-A route or nav node may be marked public: true — reachable by anyone, signed in or not, and the menu item shows for everyone.
-This is the same as omitting permission (a no-permission route/node is already open) but stated outright, so "public" is a deliberate choice, not the accident of a forgotten gate. public and permission are mutually exclusive — declaring both is contradictory and discovery refuses the plugin at boot.
+A route or nav node marked public: true is reachable by anyone and shows in everyone's menu.
+That is the same as omitting permission, but stated outright so public is a deliberate choice rather than a forgotten gate.
+The two are mutually exclusive — declaring both is refused at boot.

-A public page still renders in the native shell via ctx.chrome; for an anonymous visitor ctx.user is null, the shell shows a Sign in link (chrome.signInHref, returning to this page) in place of the profile/sign-out block, the gated Dashboard link is hidden, and ctx.roles is empty (read a role with can(ctx, …) to branch).
-The reference plugin's /scheduling Overview is a worked example: it's public, so the "Scheduling" menu header shows for everyone, while the actual shifts list stays behind scheduling:read.
+A public page still renders in the native shell; for an anonymous visitor ctx.user is null, the shell shows a Sign in link in place of the profile block, the gated Dashboard link is hidden, and ctx.permissions is empty (branch with can(ctx, …)).
+The reference plugin's /scheduling Overview is public while its shifts list stays behind scheduling:read.

-Permission tokens are a shared global namespace — that's deliberate, so an operator grants scheduling:read once in Keto and every plugin referencing it is gated consistently.
-Namespace your tokens as <id>:<action> to avoid accidental clashes.
-Declaring them in permissions is optional but recommended: it documents them, feeds conflict detection, and lets the one-command bootstrap seed them — the demo admin is granted every discovered plugin's declared tokens, so a dropped-in plugin works out of the box without editing host config.
+Declaring the permissions you gate on is optional but recommended: it documents them, feeds conflict detection, and lets the bootstrap seed them onto the demo admin, so a dropped-in plugin works without editing host config.

 Contract versioning